DanielRazal/Talk-Back/README.md

 **Explanation of the project:**

-Developing a **#C Web Api .Net & Angular** to build Talk Back using **SignalR** - Communication between the server and the client ,using a **JWT Token**, a registration and login screen,displaying all connected and disconnected users,the possibility of a game(Tic-Tac-Toe) between 2 users and taking to each other with a chat between them.
+Developing a #C Web Api .Net & Angular.

+TalkBack is a messaging system that allows users to chat with each other and play Tic-Tac-Toe against each other.
+The system consists of clients that connect to a central application server, this allows them to see who is online, and to choose whom to talk to or play Tic-Tac-Toe against.

 **How to run the project?**